saimachi/RaspberryPiComputerVision/README.md

-# RaspberryPiComputerVision
+# Raspberry Pi Computer Vision
-Simple scripts + models available for all to use.
+Simple scripts, pre-trained models, and OpenCV tutorials free for all to use!

-Will be adding tutorials and mathematical concepts soon!